masaamir/TravelAudianceTask/README.md

 #Active Users:

 In order to consider a user as an active user, its average time difference between consecutive activities/ events should be less than a particular threshold.
-In this case we take such a value from user, a good value can be considered 1 hours to find hourly (average) active users.
+In this case, we take such a value from user, a good value can be considered 1 hours to find hourly (average) active users.
 To avoid the newcomers we ignore the users who have less than a particular number of activities/ events.
 This value is taken as an input from the user.

 #Weekday Bizzers:

 In order to find out that if a user's traffic mostly comes during office hours, I find out the percentage of his traffic during office hours.
 All the users having traffic greater than a threshold input taken by user, would be considered weekday bizzers.
 Considering the lesiure time this number should be greater than 0.7.